-Figure 3.57 | Panel A: Illustration of the optimal, or Pareto, frontiers for two objectives - maximizing the mean (y-axis, in % of the total demand) and minimizing the standard deviation (x axis) of the total wind-PV penetration obtained by distributing wind and PV capacities among the six bidding zones (electric regions) of Italy.
+Figure 3.57 | Panel a: Illustration of the optimal, or Pareto, frontiers for two objectives - maximizing the mean (y-axis, in % of the total demand) and minimizing the standard deviation (x axis) of the total wind-PV penetration - obtained by distributing wind and PV capacities among the six bidding zones (electric regions) of Italy.
 The gray area represents infeasible mixes.
 The thick line is the frontier when taking all capacity-factor correlations between regions and technologies into account in the bi-objective optimization, while the dashed line (resp. the point-dashed line) represents the frontier when only capacity-factor correlations between wind and PV energy in the same region (resp. when no correlations) are considered.
 The thick blue line is like the thick black line, but with the constraint that the total wind-PV capacity be the same as in 2015.
 The blue dot (resp. blue diamond) represents the optimal mix with the same renewable energy penetration variance (resp. mean) as in 2015.
 The gray dot represents the actual 2015 mix.
-To our knowledge, there are no studies analyzing how past changes in climate variability has impacted energy systems and their planning, let alone in the Mediterranean.
-With the development of various renewable energy types, as well as with existing or new hydroelectric capacities, changes in climate variability in the Mediterranean potentially affect the variability of the energy production (Widén et al. 2015) on time scales ranging from seconds (Apt 2007) to years or more (Pryor et al. 2006; Pozo-Vazquez et al. 2011; Pfenninger and Staffell 2016; Collins et al. 2018).
-Only few studies analyze past changes in the variability of the wind, solar and hydroelectric resources.
-No clear trend is found in European wind variability over the last 140 years or so (Bett et al. 2013), but there is significant variability between decades, depending on location and specific conditions.
-For instance, only small changes in the occurrence of Mistral and Tramontane winds are found in regional climate simulations forced by a reanalysis over the 1950-2010 period (Obermann et al. 2018).
+Panel b: PV (blue) and wind (orange) optimal capacity distribution resulting in the same variable renewable energy penetration variance as the actual 2015 mix.
+Panel c: same as panel b for the same variable renewable energy penetration mean as the actual 2015 mix (Tantet et al. 2019).